24th Infantry Division (United States): Luzon

+A patrol from the AT Company, 34th Infantry, moves out to rescue some Filipinos near Digos, Mindanao, led by some of the Filipinos who managed to escape, April 29, 1945.

 The 24th Division was among the 200,000 men of the Sixth Army which moved to recapture Luzon from the Japanese 14th Area Army, which fought delaying actions on the island.
 The division's 34th Infantry Regiment landed at San Antonio, Zambales on 29 January 1945 and ran into a furious battle on Zig Zag Pass, where it suffered heavy casualties.
 On 16 February 1945 the 3rd Battalion, 34th Infantry took part in the amphibious landing on Corregidor and fought the Japanese on the well-defended island.
 The rest of the division landed at Sablayan, Mindoro on 19 February, cleared the remainder of the island and engaged in numerous mopping up actions during the following month.
 These operations were complete by 18 March, and the division moved south to attack through Basilan. the division landed at Mindanao on 17 April 1945 and cut across the island to Digos until 27 April, stormed into Davao on 3 May, and cleared Libby airdrome on 13 May.
 Although the campaign officially closed on 30 June, the division continued to clear up Japanese resistance during July and August 1945.
 The 24th Infantry Division and the Philippine Commonwealth military patrolled the region until the official surrender of Japan ended the war.
 On 15 October 1945 the division left Mindanao for occupation duty on mainland Japan.